Blaarkies/Presentable-Angular/README.md

 <h1>Presentable Angular</h1>
 <a href="https://blaarkies.com/">
-Demo
+Demo - Blaarkies.com
 </a>

-<p>An Angular 6 app built for use in showcasing subject for the purpose of presentation talks.
+<p>An Angular 6 app built for use in showcasing subjects for the purpose of presentation talks.
   Instead of static slide-shows, you can show the audience what the action looks like...whether that be data compression algorithms, image processing visuals or even the nature of photons in physical sciences
 </p>